Unease/MobBlockHelper/README.md

 If you need to tweak certain things for your own TAS (until KilltheRNG is stable), you should learn how to create [Mixins](https://wiki.fabricmc.net/tutorial:mixin_introduction) as that is what consists the most of this mod.

+In this write up All Achievements (Used to refer to versions <= 1.11.2) will be abbreviated as "AA" and All Advancements (Versions >= 1.12) will be referred to as "AADV".

 What does this mod change?
 Since this mod is intended to be used for a glitchless TAS things that are **NOT** implemented are:
 - Item Duplication